mmikowski/powercss/README.md

     pcss._enableSheetObj_( sheet_obj_idx );

-This behavior can be modified.
-For example, if we don't want to recompile the CSS because none of our mixin maps have changed, we can do the following:

-    pcss._enableSheetObj_( sheet_obj_idx, { _do_recompile_ : false } );

-The StyleSheet Object will contain the following CSS:
+### 5. Marvel at the results
+Save `test.html` and open it in a modern browser.
+You should see three boxes that have been styled by our StyleSheet Object.
+The CSS content of this object should look like this:

+    /* start _base_css_ */
     * { box-sizing : border-box;
         display : block;
         float   : none;
         margin  : 0;
         padding : 0;
     }
+    input {
+      border     : 0;
+      background : yellow;
+    }
+    /* end _base_css_ */

+    /* start _box_css_ */
+    .pcss-_box_ {
+      background : #f85032;
+      background : -moz-linear-gradient(left, #f85032 0%, #3b2c2b 100%);
+      background : -webkit-linear-gradient(left, #f85032 0%, #3b2c2b 100%);
+      background : linear-gradient(to right, #f85032 0%, #3b2c2b 100%);
+      border     : 0.125rem solid #aaa;
+      display    : block;
+      font-size  : 16px;
+      margin     : 1rem;
+      opacity    : 1;
+      position   : absolute;
+      padding    : 5rem;
+      text-align : center;
+      transition : opacity .3s ease'
+      z-index    : 5;
+    /* end _box_css_ */

+## Options!
+The default behavior of PowerCSS results in a number of benefits over static CSS no matter what the preprocessor (e.g. {less} or Sass):

+- It can be faster for initial load
+- One can easily double buffer between stylesheets for much faster batch changes
+- The code can compressed to be smaller than any compress CSS
+- CSS can be adjusted at any time as directed by the application

+However, there are more benefits available.

+--- Continue here

+This behavior can be modified.
+For example, if we don't want to recompile the CSS because none of our mixin maps have changed, we can do the following:

+    pcss._enableSheetObj_( sheet_obj_idx, { _do_compile_ : false } );

+The StyleSheet Object will contain the following CSS:

 ### What does this get us?